← Ecolex I

 On 23 May 1958, the Ecolex II was approved for NATO traffic of all

-Just before the Ecolex-II went into production in 1959, Philips had already
+Just before the Ecolex-II was introduced in 1959, Philips had already

-started its own development OTT cipher machines, resulting in the
+started its own development of OTT cipher machines,

 Ecolex III 1

 and the Ecolex IV,

 both of which offered full signal synchonisation.

 Within NATO, the Ecolex III was known as Ecolex IIB.

 The machine consists of three basic mechanical parts: a bottom plate,

 a metal case shell, and a frame that holds the actual cipher machine.